 - 1. DC: 11 bias frames for all modes plus two spectra of internal ThAr arc lamps for HS mode only are taken nightly as default calibrations - 2.
 LC will be taken with a period of 5 7 days to calibrate the standard HRS pipeline: - a.
-Three spectral flats using the quartz-tungsten-halogen (QTH) lamps for all four modes: LR, MR, HR and HS - b.
-One ThAr arc for modes: LR, MR and HR - c.
-One Velocity Standard (RVST) star for all four modes: LR, MR, HR and HS (HS with simultaneous internal ThAr) - d.
-One Spectrophotometric Standard star: for LR, MR and HR modes - 3.
+Three spectral flats using the quartz-tungsten-halogen (QTH) lamps for three modes: LR, MR, HR - b.
+Nine spectral flats using the quartz-tungsten-halogen (QTH) lamps for the HS mode - c.
+One ThAr arc for modes: LR, MR and HR - d.
+One Velocity Standard (RVST) star for all four modes: LR, MR, HR and HS (HS with simultaneous internal ThAr) - e.
+One Spectrophotometric Standard star: for LR, MR and HR modes (taken monthly) - 3.
 UCC: By PI request observations of additional velocity and spectrophotometric standards can be done as UCC calibrations, that is, the user will be charged accordingly and will have to create the relevant Observing Blocks with the PIPT. - 4.
 No UNC (User-requested non-charged calibrations) will be taken except if a user demonstrates a strong need for such calibrations for his/her own reduction (e.g., flat fields with the lodine cell in the beam for the HS mode).